 - Wage and hour records, which include the rate of wages and the amount paid each pay period, the hours worked each day and each week, and the period during which the employee worked on a government contract, and the contract number

 The employer must maintain records providing the following information for at least two years from their last date of entry, or their last effective date, if later:

 - Basic employment and earnings records such as daily time cards, time sheets, or records showing amounts of work accomplished

 - Wage rate tables

 There are no reporting requirements.

-Contractors and subcontractors who violate the Act may be subject to a variety of penalties.
-The underpayment of wages and overtime pay may result in the withholding of contract payments in amounts sufficient to reimburse the underpayment.
-The penalty for employing underage minors or convicts is $10 per day per person, for which contract payments may also be withheld.
-The Department of Labor may also bring legal action to collect wage underpayment and fines for illegally employing minors and convicts.
-Willful violations may subject the employer to cancellation of the current contract and debarment from future Federal contracts for a three-year period.
+Contractors and subcontractors who breach the required contract terms or violate the Act may be subject to a variety of penalties.
+The underpayment of wages and overtime pay may result in the cancellation of the contract and/or withholding of contract payments in amounts sufficient to reimburse the underpayment.
+Liquidated damages and/or penalties may be assessed on a daily basis for each underage minor or incarcerated individual who is employed, for which contract payments may also be withheld.
+The Department of Labor may also bring legal action to collect wage underpayment and fines for underpaying workers and/or illegally employing underage minors or incarcerated individuals.
+Willful violations may subject the employer to cancellation of the current contract and debarment from future federal contracts for a three-year period.

 Upon issuance and service of a formal complaint on the contractor, a hearing shall be scheduled before an Administrative Law Judge.
-The decision of the Administrative Law Judge may be appealed to the Administrative Review Board.
-Final Board determinations on violations and debarment may be appealed to and are enforceable through the Federal courts.
+The decision of the Administrative Law Judge may be appealed to the Administrative Review Board (ARB).
+ARB determinations on violations and debarment may be appealed to and are enforceable through the federal courts.

 Relation to State, Local, and Other Federal Laws